grpc/grpc.io/content/en/docs/languages/cpp/quickstart.md

 description: This guide gets you started with gRPC in C++ with a simple working example.
 weight: 10
 spelling: cSpell:ignore autoconf automake cmake cout DCMAKE endl libtool mkdir popd pushd
+cmake-min-version: 3.13
-cmake-version: 3.17.0
+cmake-version: 3.19.6
 ---

 In the C++ world, there's no universally accepted standard for managing project dependencies.
-In this quick start, you'll follow steps to build and locally install gRPC before building and running this quick start's Hello World example.
+You need to build and install gRPC before building and running this quick start's Hello World example.

+### Build and locally install gRPC and Protocol Buffers {#install-grpc}

+The steps in the section explain now to build and locally install gRPC and Protocol Buffers using `cmake`.
+If you'd rather use [bazel][], see [Building from source][building].

-### Setup
+#### Setup

 Choose a directory to hold locally installed packages.
 This page assumes that the environment variable `MY_INSTALL_DIR` holds this directory path.
 For